Who is the contact person for leave questions?

 What happens to my benefits if I don’t receive a paycheck while out on leave?

-If you don’t receive a paycheck at some point or if there is not enough money on your check to cover your benefit deductions, Payroll will notify Heather in Benefits.
-She will send a letter requesting you to pay for your benefits directly.
-She will notify you of the amount and when the payment must be paid.
+If you don’t receive a paycheck at some point or if there is not enough money on your check to cover your benefit deductions, Payroll will notify Benefits.
+Benefits will send a letter requesting you to pay for your benefits directly.
+Benefits will notify you of the amount and when the payment must be paid.

 How does it work if my leave starts at the beginning of a contract year?